 They Want To Be Near You

 Though our dogs may only be part of our world, we are their entire world.
 A dog’s day revolves around our presence and what we are doing, and it wants to be involved each step of the way.
 Because of this, your pup may follow you around at every chance it gets.

 Our pups may be domesticated now, but they are still attached to their wild roots.
-With being descendants of wolves, our canine friends have a few ingrained qualities that affect their relationships with others.
+Being descendants of wolves, our canine friends have a few ingrained qualities that affect their relationships with others.

-One of these ingrained traits involved the need to be in a pack, and this brings with it the admiration of their pack leader.
-With being the center of their lives, our dogs often look to us at just that.
+One of these ingrained traits involves the need to be in a pack, and this brings with it the admiration of their pack leader.
+With being the center of their lives, our dogs often look to us for just that.

 They Think They Are Protecting You